Sukhamoy Chakravarty

 and obtained a doctorate from Erasmus University Rotterdam under Jan Tinbergen.
 He assumed a teaching post at Massachusetts Institute of Technology but returned to India to join the Planning Commission.
 He was a professor of economics at the Delhi School of Economics.
+Most of all, he was known for the Chakravarty commission of 1982–85 that helped in economic reforms to the monetary system in India.